top of page

 5. A, C, and D.

-Parents who train their children early — to meet preschool deadlines, to save landfills from diapers, or because other cultures train early — should know there can be serious repercussions, as I explain in “7 Super Important Rules for Potty Training Success: A Guide for Parents.”
+Parents who train their children at a young age — to meet preschool deadlines, to save landfills from diapers, or because other cultures train early — should know there can be serious repercussions, as I explain in The Pre-M.O.P.
+Plan: How to Resolve Constipation in Babies and Toddlers.

 6: A, B, C and D.